Commercial Staircase Design in Vancouver: Egress, Switchback, Lobby

 Commercial stairs are installed into shafts that have already been built and into lobbies that are already framed.
 Site access, the elevator versus stair construction sequence, and how the steel comes in through the building all determine when the stair can land.
 The strongest commercial projects we work on coordinate the stair install before the shaft drywall is closed and before the lobby ceilings are up.

 The deliverables that protect the schedule on a commercial TI stair are: stamped shop drawings before fabrication, dimensional verification on site before the stringers ship, and a clear lift plan for the stringers and treads.
 For more on the residential parallel of these decisions, the BC stair code requirements for metal stairs covers the smaller-building path.
 For finish strategy on exposed lobby stairs, the North Shore exterior stair and deck considerations cover the duplex coating decisions in detail.
+For the full commercial stair specification library — egress geometry, switchback vs straight run, pan-formed vs grating treads, and BC code for commercial builds — see the commercial stairs hub.

 Sources